+Broker

+Discretionary

+Vote Necessary to Voting

+Proposal Approve Proposal Allowed?
+Treatment of Abstentions

-Proposal No. 1-Election of directors Vote Necessary to Approve Proposal Plurality (that is, the largest number) of the votes cast Broker Discretionary Voting Allowed?
-No Treatment of Abstentions Abstentions are not considered votes cast and will have no effect No. 2-Ratification of the appointment of Deloitte & Touche LLP Affirmative vote of a majority of the shares present, in person or by proxy, at the Annual Meeting and entitled to vote on the matter Yes Abstentions will have the effect of a vote cast against the matter
+No. 1-Election of directors Plurality (that is, the largest number) of No Abstentions are not considered votes

+the votes cast cast and will have no effect

+No. 2-Ratification of the appointment of Affirmative vote of a majority of the Yes Abstentions will have the effect of a vote

+Deloitte & Touche LLP shares present, in person or by proxy, at cast against the matter

+the Annual Meeting and entitled to vote

+on the matter